PropTroniX/E-11-Blaster-Scope-Electronics-V1.0/README.md

 All parts listed above are available from my Online Shop , eBay, Amazon or AliExpress.

 I also sell an updated [E-11 Blaster Scope Electronics ](https://proptronix.co.uk/prop-electronics/blaster-scope-electronics-kit "E-11 Blaster Scope Electronics ")as a Self Build Kit in my Shop.
-It has changable displays and improved code and also includes the specially designed STL Files for the Kit.
+It has changeable displays and improved code and also includes the specially designed STL Files for the Kit.

 ###  Software Required